 The page you’re on now covers the second part of troubleshooting, checking the smoke alarm wiring at the smoke detectors.

 You can do these steps in either order, depending on your situation.
-However, if you’re just starting the troubleshooting process, please read the information on this page first.
+However, if you’re just starting the troubleshooting process, please read the information on smoke alarm circuits first.
 It will help you decide whether or not to even begin working on your own alarm system or not.

 Whatever you decide to do, just be sure to keep track of what you find.
 Make notes of your results, both at the main panel and at each smoke detector location.
 This will prevent wasted time, and make figuring out the problem easier.